Abdelbasset-dz/Huawei/README.md

 How to use :

-Tick "WEBUI Partition" for direct  extract. (then specify the WEBUI BIN file if already available)
+a - Tick "WEBUI Partition" for direct  extract. (then specify the WEBUI BIN file if already available)

-Tick 'check firmware containning webui' (then specify firmware that contains WEBUI firmware)
+b - Tick 'check firmware containning WebUI' (then specify firmware that contains WEBUI firmware)

 For firmware extract, You need to specify balong_flash according to your router model Otherwise check "use current version" to use (as default) the one comes within the tool